How Moshi Can Help with Classroom Anxiety

 - 7 Days of Moshi Mindfulness – Learn the basics of Moshi Mindfulness during this seven-day series that teaches children how to notice how they feel

 Subscribe to use these Moshi tracks and hundreds of more Meditations, Moments, Stories, and Music.
 Plus, free SEL lesson plans!

 And we know we’re a bit biased – so, instead, hear from someone who uses Moshi with their students about how Moshi Moments have helped with anxiety.

 Meet Rosalie Roberts.
-Rosalie works as a guidance counselor with grades K-5 and is also a parent from Worthington, OH.
+Rosalie works as a guidance counselor in grades K-5 and is also a parent from Worthington, OH.
 She’s been using Moshi Stories at home for about two years as a regular part of her son’s bedtime routine because he was having a difficult time falling asleep and staying asleep.
 Now that they use Moshi, he falls asleep listening to the story and stays asleep all night.

 Moshi also helps her teach coping strategies to students in various contexts.
 In her role as a guidance counselor, she uses quick Moshi Moments to transition students from the schoolwork they were doing with their classroom teacher to her guidance lesson.
 This helps the students reset and focus.
 She also uses Moshi with individual students who need one-on-one support with difficult things like separation anxiety and regaining self-control.